 The following is a list of answers to frequently asked questions.
-If you have a question that isn't addressed here, please contact the Marketing and Communications Office (MACO), News and Media team.
+If you have a question that isn't addressed here, please contact the Office of Communication and Engagement (OCE), News and Media team.

-The MACO Media team is always keen to hear of possible stories.
-In the first instance let the team know of a possible story through the Flinders Newsroom
+The OCE Media team is always keen to hear of possible stories.
+In the first instance let the team know of a possible story through the Flinders Newsroom.

 One of our journalists will be in touch and advise you about the ‘newsworthiness’ of your story and will either draft a media release for you or help you use the media release template.